juleswhite/CSX278/Assignments/Asgn3/README.md

 + Make an account in [Docker Hub](https://hub.docker.com/)
 + We assume you have read the [Bash shell tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/) from assignment 0 or that you are familiar with the basic Unix commands.
 + Install Docker:
-    - If you are working on Linux, Mac, or Windows Professional, dowload the appropriate installer from [here](https://www.docker.com/products/docker#/windows) and follow the instructions.
+    - If you are working on Linux, Mac, or Windows Professional
+    	+ Download the appropriate installer from [here](https://www.docker.com/products/docker#/windows) and follow the instructions.
+    	+ Install Docker Compose from [here](https://docs.docker.com/compose/install/)
     - If you have a Windows Home installation, make sure to download Docker from [here](https://www.docker.com/products/docker-toolbox) and make sure to choose the option to install VirtualBox as Docker needs virtualization in non-Linux systems.
 Everytime that you need to execute Docker commands in the command line make sure to run *docker-machine start* to boot up the virtual machine in which Docker runs in your system and then run the appropriate [environment configuration command](https://getcarina.com/docs/tutorials/load-docker-environment-on-windows/).
 To make sure that it's setup correctly run *docker run hello-world*.
 In case it doesn't display

     	> Hello from Docker!

     	There's a [troubleshooting](https://docs.docker.com/toolbox/faqs/troubleshoot/) section in the Docker documentation to configure the virtual machine.

 + Optional: Java, Python, and PiP are required if you want to follow the long example on how to use Docker.

 ### Readings